UU-projekt/discord-template/README.md

 rename the example.env file to just ".env" and input the required data into it.

 `npm run start` - will start the bot!
 Happy coding ;\)

+### Registering commands
+You can register any slash command you have created by running the built in `!register <local|global>` command directly via discord!